Oyster Bay

 An assessment of population growth drivers in Oyster Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Oyster Bay's population is estimated at around 6,037 as of Nov 2025.
-This reflects an increase of 348 people (6.1%) since the 2021 Census, which reported a population of 5,689 people.
-The change is inferred from the resident population of 5,969 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations, the population of the suburb of Oyster Bay was estimated at around 6,038 as of Feb 2026.
+This figure reflects an increase of 349 people (6.1%) since the 2021 Census, which reported a population of 5,689 people.
+The change is inferred from AreaSearch's estimate of the resident population at 5,969 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 16 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,821 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Oyster Bay's growth rate exceeded that of the SA3 area (2.9%) and the SA4 region since the 2021 Census, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration contributing approximately 63.0% of overall population gains during recent periods.
+The suburb's growth rate of 6.1% since the 2021 census exceeded that of its SA3 area (3.1%) and SA4 region, marking it as a growth leader in the region.
+Overseas migration contributed approximately 63.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of national areas, with an expected expansion of 285 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.1% in total over the 17 years.
+Future population trends suggest a growth just below the median of national areas, with an expected increase of 302 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 4.3% over the 17 years.

 Frequently Asked Questions - Population